 Creating an environment of excellence

-In the past five years, there has been a 75% decrease in the number of accidents reported to the HSE by the University, and we see year-on-year reductions in common accident types, including exposure to harmful substances.
+In the past six years, there has been a 75% decrease in the number of accidents reported to the HSE by the University, and we see year-on-year reductions in common accident types, including exposure to harmful substances.
 We can also boast a 100% response rate for self-verification assurance assessments.

 Striving for an environment of excellence keeps staff and students safe when they work and study, enabling our community to deliver at its best.